 Development finance rates

-Like mortgages, development finance doesn’t have set rates.
-Approximate rates usually start from 5-6% a month.
+Like mortgages, rates for development finance vary.
+Nonetheless, approximate rates usually start at 5-6% a month.

-Although a number of lenders advertise approximate rates online, they’re generally estimates.
+Although a number of lenders advertise rates online, they’re generally estimates.
 Development finance is assessed on a case by case basis as there’s usually a lot of capital involved.
 Furthermore, each development is unique and needs to be assessed accordingly.
 Commercial lenders also base their loan rates on the proposition and the credibility of the borrower.